 Close to God

 When Jesus ascended that mountain, it wasn’t the first time He had done so.
 He often went to the mountains to pray.
 The solitude that is found on the tops of these high places can be a good time for reflection.
 When we eliminate the distractions of this world, we give ourselves the ability to hear the quiet voice of His Spirit.
 The problem is—-we have to come down.
-Now, if the only time we hear God’s voice is during these times of isolation, we will struggle with our walk.
+If the only time we hear God’s voice is during these times of isolation, we will struggle with our walk.
 We have to learn how to hear God’s voice in the midst of the chaos.
-We must be able to pull back, shut off, and listen.
+We must be able to hear God as we walk through the valley of the shadow of death, He is still leading and never leaves our side.

-Previously to Jesus going up to the mountain to pray, there was an incident:
+Before Jesus went up to the mountain to pray, there was once an incident that precluded it.

 Jesus had been confronting the false implication that the Sabbath was not only to be strictly observed according to Jewish custom, the Pharisees had added to the requirements of the Sabbath.
 By adding to what God had made perfect, the requirements of the law became oppressive and unbearable.
 The people suffered under the weight of man’s restrictions and lost sight of the premise for which the Sabbath had been created.